Skip to content

 cache + + List of files and directories to cache between jobs

-when + Defining job execution conditions
+when + Define job run conditions

 rules + List of conditions to influence field behavior

-tags + Job tags for the agent
+tags + Job tags for the runner

 allow_failure + Rule allowing the pipeline to continue in case of job failure